My Forking Life

 This Brunswick stew recipe has been a family favorite for many years.
 Packed full of veggies and made with smoked pulled pork or chicken, this stew is not shy in the flavor department.
 Made with a tangy BBQ sauce, this is the perfect way to warm up after a long day.

-Be sure to try my Instant Pot Chili and Hearty Vegetable Soup for more winter warmers!
+Be sure to try my Instant Pot Chili and Hearty Vegetable Soup for more classic soup recipes.

 A spoon stirring the Brunswick stew in a pot.